When the light comes on

 Wrong Track: The charges travel from the battery to bulb, and light it when they get there.

-When do the charges start to move?
+When do the charged particles start to move?

 Thinking about the learning